nagytimi85/zettelkasten/content/zettels/2-survival-of-the-fittest-dachshund-today-means-that-they-need-to-be-cute-and-easy-to-carry-up-and-down-stairs.md

 - The original discussion on reddit: [https://www.reddit.com/r/Dachshund/s/LPGpNDwHi6](https://www.reddit.com/r/Dachshund/s/LPGpNDwHi6)
 - Survival of the fittest in an office environment often means that the seemingly most useless coworkers survive, because they still possess non-work-related attributes that make them fit best into their environment.
+- My husband said once: "mi vagyunk a darwini kiválaszódás ökle" - "we are the fist of the Darwinian evolution", when talking about odd dog species.

 ---
 # Folgezettel links